Innovative legal educator. Legal writing ninja. Law student study habits expert.

 I care deeply about student learning.
 I have devoted years to becoming an expert on law student study habits and research-based effective study habits, skills, and strategies to better understand how law students study and to maximize law learning.
 I have used and continue to develop innovative and modern teaching methods (including online and distance learning, flipping the classroom, webcasting, etc.) to modernize legal education and to teach today’s students.

-I am a Visiting Assistant Professor of Lawyering Skills at Seattle University School of Law, where I teach Legal Writing I and Legal Writing II in the Number 1 Legal Writing Program in the United States.
+Most recently, I was a Visiting Assistant Professor of Lawyering Skills at Seattle University School of Law, where I taught Legal Writing I and Legal Writing II in the Number 1 Legal Writing Program in the United States.
 I am member of the Working Group for Distance Learning in Legal Education.
 I am a member of the Legal Writing Institute (LWI) as well as a founding member of the Association of Academic Support Educators (AASE).
-I regularly present at and attend conferences focusing on legal writing, academic support, legal skills development, and effective teaching methods.
+I regularly present at and attend conferences focusing on legal writing, law student study habits, academic support, legal skills development, and effective teaching methods.

-My article summarizing empirical research on study skills, habits, and attitudes and how it can be used by legal educators to maximize law school learning, Smarter Law Learning: Using Cognitive Science to Maximize Law Learning, was recently published in Volume 44 of the Capital University Law Review and is available for download from SSRN.
+My new article, Smarter Law Study Habits: An Empirical Analysis of Law Learning Strategies and Relationship with Law GPA establishes a positive correlation between self-testing, retrieval practice, and elaborative strategies and law GPA, as well as a negative correlation between passive strategies like rereading and cramming without self-testing with law GPA.
+My article summarizing empirical research on study skills, habits, and attitudes and how it can be used by legal educators to maximize law school learning, Smarter Law Learning: Using Cognitive Science to Maximize Law Learning, was published in Volume 44 of the Capital University Law Review.

-Dr. Gurung and I hope to refine and finalize the “Law Student Study Habits Survey,” to administer the Survey at additional law schools, and to make the final Survey widely available to law schools to administer to their students across regions and tiers to truly understand effective study behaviors for law students.
+Dr. Gurung and I hope to administer the Survey at additional law schools, and to make the final Survey widely available to law schools to administer to their students across regions and tiers to truly understand effective study behaviors for law students.

 Recent presentations on teaching and learning in legal education include: